About the Fashion Institute of Technology (FIT NYC)

 ABOUT

-Anisa Ozalp is a New Yorker multidisciplinary artist who brings together tradition and innovation through fine art, digital media, and handcrafted design.
+Anisa Ozalp is a New York multidisciplinary artist who brings together tradition and innovation through fine art, digital media, and handcrafted design.
 Working across oil painting, animation, custom puppetry, fashion, and public murals, she creates visual stories that balance timeless techniques with a contemporary approach.
-Trained in the USA, Turkey, Taiwan, and France, and fluent in English, Turkish, and Mandarin—with developing proficiency in French—Anisa draws from global influences—from Ottoman miniatures and Chinese watercolor to 3D digital art—to develop original, culturally rich works.
-Her portfolio includes children's books, stop-motion projects, outdoor art campaigns, and wearable designs, each shaped by a vibrant spirit of craftsmanship, storytelling, and creative connection.
+Trained in the USA, Turkey, Taiwan, and France, and fluent in English, Turkish, and Mandarin, with developing proficiency in French, Anisa draws from global influences, including Ottoman miniatures, Chinese watercolor, and 3D digital art, to develop original, culturally rich works.
+Her portfolio includes children’s books, stop-motion projects, outdoor art campaigns, and wearable designs, each shaped by a vibrant spirit of craftsmanship, storytelling, and creative connection.

 BIOGRAPHY

-Anisa Ozalp is a multidisciplinary artist, born and based in New York, whose work explores and blends different artistic disciplines, weaving together animation, fine art, fashion design, illustration, and cultural storytelling.
+Anisa Ozalp is a multidisciplinary artist, born and based in New York, whose work blends animation, fine art, fashion design, illustration, and cultural storytelling.

 ESSAY